Phunkhouse/js-sessions-website/posts/conditions.md

 ### Last hour questions
 * Declare variable with some number as a value.
 Increase its original value by 9000 on the next line.
 * Create variable timeNow that is saying 'It is [actual time]'.
-Because time is constatly changing, place variable time instead of [actual time] string piece, give it a number value of actual time and cocatenate it with the string.
+Because time is constatly changing, place variable time instead of [actual time] string piece, give it a number value of actual time and concatenate it with the string.
 * Create variable test and give it a string hello world.
 Comment it out.
 Uncomment it.

 ## Conditions